Sarah L. Waters

 Sarah Louise Waters is a British applied mathematician whose research interests include biological fluid mechanics, tissue engineering, and their applications in medicine.
 She is a professor of applied mathematics in the Mathematical Institute at the University of Oxford, a Fellow of St Anne's College, Oxford, and a Leverhulme Trust Senior Research Fellow of the Royal Society.

 Waters completed her Ph.D. at the University of Leeds in 1996.
 Her dissertation, Coronary artery haemodynamics: pulsatile flow in a tube of time-dependent curvature, was supervised by Tim Pedley.
+After her Ph.D. she was appointed to a lectureship at the University of Nottingham, where she worked on mathematical biology and medicine in collaboration with Helen Byrne and others.
 She was named a professor at Oxford in 2014.

 In 2012, she won a Whitehead Prize "for her contributions to the fields of physiological fluid mechanics and the biomechanics of artificially engineered tissues".

 In 2019, Waters was elected a fellow of the American Physical Society.